 By the 1894-1895 winter season, the Rogers and Spragues had resumed living at 250 Commonwealth.

-The Rogerses continued to live there until about 1909, when they moved to the Hotel Lenox at 61 Exeter and then to Brookline.
-The Spragues moved with them to the Hotel Lenox, after which they separated; he moved to Chicago and she moved to Brookline with the Rogeres.
+The Rogerses continued to live there until about 1909, when they moved to the Hotel Lenox at 61 Exeter and then to 1080 Beacon in Brookline.
+The Spragues also moved to the Hotel Lenox, after which they separated; he moved to Chicago and she moved to Brookline with the Rogerses.

 In 1909, 250 Commonwealth was the home of Thomas Rogers’s brother-in-law and sister, Francis Manning Stanwood and Louisa Blair (Rogers) Stanwood.
 They previously had lived at 527 Beacon.
 They also maintained a home in Manchester.
 He was president of the Hotel and Railroad News Company, and formerly had been manager and editor of the Boston Journal.
 By the 1909-1910 winter season, they had moved to 393 Marlborough.

-In 1910, 250 Commonwealth became the home of Francis Bacon Sears and his wife Mary Elizabeth (Sparhawk) Sears.
+On June 27, 1910, 250 Commonwealth was acquired from J. Sumner Draper by Francis Bacon Sears.
+He and his wife, Mary Elizabeth (Sparhawk) Sears, made it their home.
 They previously had lived at 284 Marlborough.
 He was a banker and also served as treasurer of several cotton mills in Georgia and South Carolina.

 In October of 1910, Francis Sears filed for (and subsequently received) permission to build a storage building at the rear of the property.